pnp/blog/content/post/managing-and-selecting-clientids-for-pnp-powershell/index.md

 $env:ENTRAID_APP_ID = $entraidAppIds.Development
 ```

-A for-loop creates the menu entry for each entry in the hashtable and the selection made is used to find the entry in the list.
+A for-loop creates the menu entry for each entry in the hashtable and the selection is used to index the element in the list.
 This way it's no longer necessary to amend the Select-PnPEnvironment function; now it is enough to simply add or remove entries from the $entraidAppIds hashtable.

 ![Menu sample 1](images/menu-sample-1.png)

 The script can be added anywhere in the Powershell profile.
 Simply copy and paste the examples and then customize the hashtable with your GUIDs.
 You may want to place the hashtable higher up in your profile if you want to add or delete client IDs in the future to have faster access to the content.

 This menu is simple but it has its short comming.
 It is not very expandable for the future.
 This is because I read a single digit with Read-Host.
-So if I enter more than 10 client IDs in the hashtable, I won't be able to select them.
+So if I enter more than 10 client IDs in the hashtable, I wouldn't be able to select them.

 ### Would you like a bit less?

 Another method is to use the Out-GridView Cmdlet as a menu.
 The Cmdlet is actually meant to display data in a structured way, but if you use the *-PassThru* parameter, you can select a row and use it like a menu.

-Let's change the function.
+Let's change the Select-PnPEnvironment function.

 ```powershell
 function Select-PnPEnvironment {